 We work alongside a number of specialist EB-5 immigration attorneys and economists, specialists in job creation methodologies.
 Our collective Regional Center expertise has been a major factor in maintaining a 100 per cent success record in securing green cards.

 American Life is the only Regional Center to have offices outside the USA.
-In Europe, investor relations are managed by Taroa Investment Company Limited, an international property investment company, providing advice to English-speaking communities on the EB-5 visa and American Life property investments.
+In Europe, investor relations are managed by Taroa Investment Company Inc, an international property investment company, providing advice to English-speaking communities on the EB-5 visa and American Life property investments.

 EB-5 Visa − and the three forms of Investment Green Card